Index type invariants for twisted signature complexes and homotopy invariance

 We mention that twisted Dirac operators, known as {\em cubic Dirac operators} have been studied in representation theory of Lie groups on homogeneous spaces \cite{Kostant, Slebarski}.
 It also appears in the study of Dirac operators on loop groups and their representation theory \cite{Landweber}.
-In work in progress, we study the {{eta}} and rho invariants for the twisted Dirac operator, \cite{BM}.
+In recent work, we study the {{eta}} and rho invariants for the twisted Dirac operator and the relation to positive scalar curvature, \cite{BM, BM2}.

 {\bf Acknowledgments} M.B. ~acknowledges support from the CNRS institute INSMI especially from the PICS-CNRS ``Progress in Geometric Analysis and Applications''.
 V.M.~acknowledges support from the Australian Research Council.
 Part of this work was done while the second author was visiting the ``Laboratoire de Math\'ematiques et Applications'' at Metz.
 This work also benefited from discussions with many colleagues during the NCG workshop at Oberwolfach and both authors are warmly grateful to them and to the organizers.